rituraj-navindgikar/ros2_auto_pilot_ml/README.md

 ## Autonomous Robot Navigation Using Machine Learning

 ### **Context**
-This project demonstrates the use of machine learning, I have used a **Random Forest model**, to enable autonomous robot navigation in diverse and challenging environments.
-Built on top of **ROS 2** (Humble) and leveraging the **Gazebo simulation environment**, the robot uses **360-degree LiDAR scans** to navigate through predefined worlds such as mazes, circular rooms, and square rooms.
-The system achieves impressive accuracy in predicting motion commands (`cmd_vel`) such as moving forward, turning, or stopping, based on LiDAR input.
+This project demonstrates the use of machine learning, I have used a **Random Forest model**, to enable autonomous robot navigation in the environment.
+Built on top of **ROS 2** (Humble) and using the **Gazebo**, the robot uses **360-degree LiDAR scans** to navigate through predefined worlds such as mazes, circular rooms, and square rooms.
+If trained well the system can achieve impressive accuracy in predicting motion commands (`cmd_vel`) such as moving forward, turning, or stopping, based on LiDAR input.

 ---